HAROLD'S COUNTRY CLUB

 In 1994, Dennis Hopper directed the movie, Chasers which was filmed at Harold’s.
 The business closed for several days to accommodate the filming as Harold’s was transformed into a “bikers’ bar.”
 In 2015, a group of movie students from Savannah College of Art and Design in Savannah, GA, spent several days filming an original movie.

-Harold’s features lunchroom-style seating in the garage area with fascinating collectibles.
+Harold’s features lunchroom-style seating in the former garage area with fascinating collectibles.
 Located in the small town of Yemassee, South Carolina, near I-95 exit 38 where Hampton, Jasper, Beaufort, and Colleton Counties join.
 It is only a short drive from Beaufort, Hilton Head, Ridgeland, Hampton, and Walterboro.
 Harold’s has been featured in many local and national publications including Charleston, Coastal Living, Esquire, and Southern Living magazines.

 The family-run business has always been a gathering place for the community.
 Built in the 1930s as a Chevrolet dealership and purchased by Harold Peeples in 1973, it was an old-fashioned garage and gas station.
 In the late 1970s, friends and neighbors began gathering for covered dish suppers on Thursday nights.
 Eventually the group started cooking and eating in the garage to avoid unfavorable weather and insects.
 As this gained popularity and others wanted to join the group, Harold started doing all the cooking, charging a small amount to cover expenses.
 Later additions have been Friday wings and things, and Saturday steaks.